-Subsequent to year end, the Series 2005A and Series 2007A Bonds were cancelled at Bondholder direction and consent.
-The District cannot determine the affects this will have on the financial position or results of operations of the District in fiscal year 2022.
+During the year, the Series 2005A and Series 2007A Bonds were cancelled at Bondholder direction and consent.
+The District cannot determine the affects this will have on the financial position or results of operations of the District in fiscal year 2023.